Younggkid/512-Project/README.md

 Note the port should be the same for the same node, miner, and wallet.

+Results will be output in the `output.txt` file.
 [//]: # (Use the command line tool created by `run_wallet.py` to send money)